ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 1. If request contains demographic documents, the system updates with the latest documents received
 1. If request contains biometric document of individual, the system updates with the latest documents received
 1. If request updates status of UIN as 'DEACTIVATED' or 'BLOCKED', the system updates the same
-1. Sends the response with updated ID details of Individual
+1. Sends the response with updated ID details of individual
 1. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).